dan-v/rattlesnakeos-stack/README.md

 * `hooks` - this directory can contain shell scripts that can hook into the build process at various steps along the way.
 There are `pre` and `post` entry points.
 The shell scripts need to be named `<build_function_function_to_hook>_<pre|post>.sh` (e.g. aosp_build_pre.sh).
 Right now these hooks scripts are sourced in a subshell, so all environment variables from the core build script are available to these hooks (e.g. AOSP_BUILD_DIR, etc), but it's best to limit environment dependencies, as backwards compatibility is not guaranteed as the core build script changes.
 * `local_manifests` - this is a directory for local AOSP manifests to be placed.
 These manifests will be synced to the AOSP build tree.
 * `vendor` - is a place to override vendor configuration.
 You can make use of the support for AOSP overlays to easily modify configuration settings.
 Under the `vendor` directory, there needs to be a mk file at `config/main.mk`.

-### Can I add microG to the build?
-Yes, but need to add example for this.

 ## FAQ
 ### General